 Riparian 1(A) Owners of riparian property shall be allowed two (2) mooring permits upon approval of the application(s) and receipt of permit fee(s) by the Harbormaster.
-Category 1(A) owners shall be allowed a maximum of four (4) moorings at the sole and absolute discretion of the Harbormaster and the THC.
+Category 1(A) owners shall be allowed a maximum of four (4) moorings at the sole and absolute discretion of the Harbormaster. add reference to ordinances for criteria

-The approval of either an original third or fourth riparian mooring application or the renewal thereof, shall be subject to the approval of both the Harbormaster and the THC.
+The approval of either an original third or fourth riparian mooring application or the renewal thereof, shall be subject to the approval of the Harbormaster.
 Approval is not guaranteed.